hellt/netdevops.me/content/posts/noshut/2015-09-23-alcatel-lucent-bgp-configuration-tutorial-part-2-bgp-policies-community.md

 Here I defined the `Customer_2_from_West` community and used a simple regular expression for to match on the communities `65510:100` **or** `65510:2`.
 This regexp community string will match strings like  `65510:2` , `65510:2 65510:100` , `65510:2 63300:2 54487:200`

-Of course you can create a far more complex regexps, check the [table of the supported operators](https://infoproducts.alcatel-lucent.com/html/0_add-h-f/93-0074-10-01/7750_SR_OS_Routing_Protocols_Guide/route_policies.html#1330874) to build a regexp that meets your needs.
+Of course you can create a far more complex regexps, check the table of the supported operators of the Routing Protocols Guide to build a regexp that meets your needs.

 # Wrapping up